nklabs/libnklabs/doc/nkserialize.md

 * Arrays, such as [ "first", "second", "third" ].
 The types of all the members must be the same, but they can be complex types such as structures.
 * Tables, such as ( name, ssno : "joe", "123-45-6890" : "bill", "111-22-3333" ).
 There is a header row specifying the column names followed by 0 or more data rows.
 The deserialized format of a table is an array of structures.
 Tables are printed so that they can be imported into spreadsheets.

 nkserialize is schema driven.
-This means that unlike JSON, a schema determines which types and fields are expected in the serialized string.
+This means that a schema determines which types and fields are expected in the serialized string.
 If you add an extra field to a structure for example, it will be ignored during deserialization.

 The schema is defined in C (in the future there may be a dedicated schema language, but not yet).
 For example, suppose the C data structure that you